Skip to content

 run = "..."

-Section titled “Explicit route (when you want one rule covering many tasks)”
+Section titled “In a notification rule (one rule covering many tasks)”

 [[notification_route]]